 The UK government has planned a new product safety symbol, which could replace the existing CE mark in the event of the UK leaving the European Union (EU) without a deal.

 The new symbol will carry the letters UKCA, standing for UK Conformity Assessed.

-From 29 March 2019, if a no-deal Brexit occurs, some products intended for selling on the UK market may require the new UKCA mark instead of the existing CE mark.
+From the date of exit, if a no-deal Brexit occurs, some products intended for selling on the UK market may require the new UKCA mark instead of the existing CE mark.